unepwcmc/ProtectedPlanet/docs/search.md

 ### Production

-Production installation is, as with everything, handled by the [Ansible scripts](servers.md) and **should not be done manually**.
+Production Elasticsearch is deployed as its own accessory in `config/deploy.yml` and **should not be installed or configured manually**.

 Elasticsearch is optimised for quick development, and as such it has pretty poor defaults for production, such as small allocations of memory.
-The [Ansible scripts](servers.md) handle setting these up for you, but for more info check out the [pre-flight checklist](http://www.elasticsearch.org/webinars/elasticsearch-pre-flight-checklist/).
+The deploy config sets these up for you, but for more info check out the [pre-flight checklist](http://www.elasticsearch.org/webinars/elasticsearch-pre-flight-checklist/).

 ## Indexing